raspberrypilearning/tweeting-babbage/worksheet.md

 ## Take a picture with the Pi camera

+Now we know we can upload a given picture to Twitter, let's take one with the Pi camera.

 1. With the Pi switched off, connect the camera to the camera port.

     ![](images/connect-camera.png)